MuteMini/Book-Translate-Tool/README.md

 # Book Translate Tool
 Personal python tool to turn images of non-english books into an easily translatable base-slate pdf.

-Currently functions as a set of python files that uses pyQT5 for the GUI.

-## Running Desktop App
+## Installing Package
 Run ```pip install requirements.txt``` to install all modules.
-Tesseract OCR will need to be installed.
-Follow [this link](https://github.com/tesseract-ocr/tesseract#installing-tesseract) to install properly.

 Go into the src directory and run ```python main.py```.
-The app should open after loading tesseract.
+The app should immediately open in a new window.

+## Running Release

+So far, only Windows 64-bit OS is supported, as I used PyInstaller to form the python bin files.
+There are no plans to deploy this desktop app to more environments.